content-left-bg.png

 2. The Manager, Office of Non-State Education:

-• considers applications and supporting documents to inform decisions about whether or not to grant an exemption
+• considers applications and supporting documents, including compatibility with human rights (and may use the Human rights impact assessment: decision-making exemplar), to inform decisions about whether or not to grant an exemption

 • if the principal of the non-state school has recommended to refuse the exemption, forwards a copy of the application to the parent or young person to allow them the opportunity to provide further information to support their application